RanaEssam03/Command-Line-Interpreter/README.md

 # Command-Line-Interpreter

 ## Description
-This is a command line interpreter that can be used to execute commands from the command line.
-It is written in Java.
+This is a command line interpreter (CLI) that allows users to interact with a computer system using text commands.
+It provides a simple and efficient way to perform common tasks, such as navigating the file system, managing files, and launching applications.

 ### It supports the following commands:
 * `cd` - change directory
 * `echo` - display a line of text